Beating detection loophole in nonlinear entanglement witnesses

-From an experimental perspective, an useful method for detecting entanglement is by using entanglement witnesses, which are linear operators on the space of quantum states (density matrices) and which provide a sufficient condition for detecting entanglement.
+From an experimental perspective, a useful method for detecting entanglement is by using entanglement witnesses, which are linear operators on the space of quantum states (density matrices) and which provide a sufficient condition for detecting entanglement.
 The criterion is based on the Hahn-Banach separation theorem on normed linear spaces \cite{hahn}.
 A large number of experiments have utilized entanglement witnesses for detecting entanglement \cite{wit_exp}.

 Bell inequality violation for a shared quantum state implies that the state cannot be described by a local hidden variable model.
 It also implies that the state is entangled.
-Indeed, a typical Bell inequality e.g., Clauser-Horne-Shimony-Holt inequality \cite{CHSH} is a non-optimal entanglement witness.
+Indeed, a typical Bell inequality, e.g., the Clauser-Horne-Shimony-Holt inequality \cite{CHSH}, is a nonoptimal entanglement witness.
 There exists a series of works on the detection loophole for Bell inequality violations \cite{X} (see also \cite{two}), where the theoretical discussion allows the detectors to have nonideal efficiencies.
-Experimental violation of Bell inequalities, while acknowledging nonideal detector efficiencies, have been explored in several works \cite{exp_bell}.
-Ref \cite{Bruss} considered implications of the detection loophole in experiments for entanglement detection via entanglement witnesses.
+Experimental violation of Bell inequalities, while acknowledging nonideal detector efficiencies, has been explored in several works \cite{exp_bell}.
+Reference \cite{Bruss} considered implications of the detection loophole in experiments for entanglement detection via entanglement witnesses.

 Entanglement witnesses predicted by the Hahn-Banach theorem are linear operators.
 For every entangled state, there always exists an entanglement witness that can detect it, as well as some -- but not all -- other entangled states.
-However, it is possible to add nonlinear terms to linear witness operators that detects the entangled states that are detected by the linear parent witness, as well as some more entangled states \cite{nonlinear1,nonlinear2,nonlinear3}.
+However, it is possible to add nonlinear terms to linear witness operators that detect the entangled states that are detected by the linear parent witness, as well as some more entangled states \cite{nonlinear1,nonlinear2,nonlinear3}.

-There are two results obtained in this paper, and in the first one, we find limits on the threshold efficiency of detectors for implementing nonlinear entanglement witnesses, for entangled states with a nonpositive partial transpose.
+There are two results obtained in this paper, and in the first one we find limits on the threshold efficiency of detectors for implementing nonlinear entanglement witnesses, for entangled states with a nonpositive partial transpose (NPPT).